-Mochi is run entirely by an incredible staff of volunteers who believe in our mission, ranging from students to professionals.
+Mochi is run entirely by an incredible staff of volunteers, ranging from students to professionals, who believe in our mission.
 We are always looking to add to our editorial, business, and design teams.
 Our volunteer positions require anywhere from one to five hours a week, depending on our publishing schedule.
 We ask for a one-year commitment, especially in more senior roles, though exceptions can be made.
 Mochi does not have an office space, so most communication takes place online.
 We welcome all applications, and selected applicants will interview with a Mochi representative.

 To apply to any of our open positions, please send your resume and responses to email@example.com.

 Which position are you applying for?